The Master in Philosophy at USI stands out for the international stature of its professors.

-Currently a post-doc at the University of Geneva, Department of Philosophy.
-He will be Assistant Professor in Geneva from 2020 working on the project: Metaphysics of Quantum Objects.
-He has been a Post-Doctoral Fellow and Lecturer at Urbino University, USI, University of Neuchatel —and Visiting Research Scholar at the University of Pittsburgh, the University of California at Irvine and New York University.
-He works mainly in Analytic Metaphysics and Philosophy of Physics.
-The core of his research concerns the application of formal methods (e.g. mereology, topology, dependence, location, plural logic) to broad philosophical issues such as identity, composition, dependence, and fundamentality.
-Lately, he has been doing some work in Philosophy & Literature as well.
+I am an Assistant Professor at the University of Geneva, Department of Philosophy and the P.I of the SNF-funded project: Metaphysics of Quantum Objects.
+I have been a Post-Doctoral Fellow and Lecturer at Urbino University, Università della Svizzera italiana, University of Neuchatel —and Visiting Research Fellow at the University of Pittsburgh, the University of California at Irvine, New York University and University of Leeds.
+I work mainly in Analytic Metaphysics and Philosophy of Physics.
+The core of my research concerns the application of formal methods (e.g. mereology, topology, dependence, location, plural logic) to broad philosophical issues such as identity, composition, dependence, and fundamentality.
+Lately, I have been doing some work in Philosophy & Literature as well.

 Full Professor in ancient philosophy at the University of Geneva (Switzerland).
 He took his first degree at the University of Firenze (Italy) in 1988.
 Then, he took his doctorate at the Scuola Normale Superiore di Pisa (Italy) in 1992.
 After a brief period of research at St John's College, Oxford, he became Lecturer (1992) and then Senior Lecturer (1998) at the Department of Philosophy of the University of Edinburgh.
 In 2002 he was elected Herbert Nicholas Fellow in Classical Philosophy at New College, Oxford, a position he held until he moved to Geneva in 2011.